-The Bank measures its market risk according to applicable laws and regulations, its internal policies and procedures and internationally accepted methodologies, which are implemented in line with its structure, and reviews these continuously.
+The Bank measures its market risk according to applicable laws, its internal policies and procedures and internationally accepted methodologies, which are implemented in line with its structure, and reviews these continuously.
 Market risk is managed by measuring and limiting risk in accordance with these international standards, by allocating sufficient capital and minimising risk through hedging transactions.

 Market risk is defined as the risk that the Bank faces due to market price fluctuations in the positions that it maintains on or off its balance sheet for trading purposes and is calculated daily using the VaR model.
 In order to identify the risks that might arise from major market volatilities, the Bank conducts regular stress tests and scenario analyses using the VaR model.
-The VaR is a measure of the maximum expected loss in the market value of a portfolio with a certain maturity at a certain confidence interval and a certain probability as a result of market price fluctuations.
+The VaR is a measure of the maximum expected loss in the market price of a portfolio with a certain maturity at a certain confidence interval and a certain probability as a result of market value fluctuations.
 The VaR is calculated using an historical simulation method and one-year historical data at a 99% confidence interval.
 Regular backtesting is conducted to measure the reliability of the VaR model, which is also validated on an annual basis.
 The VaR limits are determined in accordance with capital allocations approved by the Board and dynamically updated in line with changes in the Bank's shareholders' equity.
-These limits are monitored and reported daily by the Risk Management Department.
+These limits are monitored and reported daily by the Market Risk and Credit Risk Control Departments.
+The VaR stood at TL 9.8 million by the end of 2016.